syncfusion-content/winui-docs/winui/Funnel-Chart/Getting-Started.md

 ## Enable Tooltip

 Tooltips are used to display information about a segment, when the mouse is moved over it.
-Enable tooltip by setting series [ShowTooltip]() property as true.
+Enable tooltip by setting funnel chart [ShowTooltip]() property as true.

 {% tabs %}